Bear Lake State Park (Utah)

-Bear Lake State Park is a state park of Utah, USA, along the shore of Bear Lake on the Idaho border.
+Bear Lake State Park is a state park of Utah, United States, along the shore of Bear Lake on the Idaho border.
 It offers three recreation areas: Rendezvous Beach, Bear Lake Marina, and East Side, which comprises several more segments.
-The park also hosts many annual events, such as a Mountain Man Rendezvous and Bear Lake Raspberry Days.
+The park hosts annual events including the Mountain Man Rendezvous and Bear Lake Raspberry Days.

-Recreational activities include waterskiing, swimming, scuba diving, and sailing.
-Anglers enjoy year-round fishing for cutthroat trout, mackinaw trout, Bonneville cisco, and whitefish.
+Recreational activities include waterskiing, swimming, scuba diving, and sailing in addition to year-round fishing for cutthroat trout, mackinaw trout, Bonneville cisco, and whitefish.

 Recreation areas

 Rendezvous Beach

-Rendezvous Beach is named for the historic rendezvous of fur trappers and Native Americans held here during the summers of 1827 and 1828.
+Rendezvous Beach is a 1.25 mi recreation area with 220 campsites, restrooms, showers, and utility hookups.
+The beach is named for the historic rendezvous of fur trappers and Native Americans held here during the summers of 1827 and 1828.
 A thousand or more Native Americans and mountain men, including Jedediah Smith, attended these gatherings.
-There were so many campfires at the south end of the lake at these trading sessions that one observer called the area "a lighted city."
+There were so many campfires at the south end of the lake at these trading sessions that one observer called the area "a lighted city".

-Today Rendezvous Beach is a 1.25 mi recreation area with 220 campsites, along with restrooms, showers, and utility hookups.
-It is a popular area for large gatherings such as family reunions.
-A local business rents small boats and personal water craft.